huggingface/blog/object-detection-leaderboard.md

 The Precision x Recall curve illustrates the balance between Precision and Recall based on different confidence levels of a detector's bounding boxes.
 Each point of the plot is computed using a different confidence value.

-Let's borrow the practical example presented in the paper "A Survey on performance metrics for object-detection algorithms" to illustrate how to compute the Average Precision plot.
+To demonstrate how to calculate the Average Precision plot, we'll use a practical example from one of the papers mentioned earlier.
 Consider a dataset of 7 images with 15 ground-truth objects of the same class, as shown in Figure 5.
 Let's consider that all boxes belong to the same class, "dog" for simplification purposes.

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>